This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 What if I told you... gluten-free pie crusts don't have to be sad?
 And what if I told you that a super flaky, buttery, *gluten-free* chickpea flour pie crust is delicious, easy to make, and basically health food?
 Friends, let's dive right into this buttery business.

-While I still love a whole wheat flour pie crust, chickpea flour is an awesome way to get more protein and fiber per serving.
-I mean for goodness' sake, the only ingredient is dried chickpeas ground to a flour consistency.
-So yes, you are essentially eating beans, which are incredibly good for you!
+While I love all pie crusts, chickpea flour is a new and fun way to get more protein and fiber in your pie crust, plus a unique savory flavor.
+I mean, the only ingredient is dried chickpeas ground to a flour consistency... so you are essentially eating beans, which are incredibly good for you!
 Chickpea flour is freaking brilliant.

 Ingredients

-This chickpea flour pie crust dough (also known as chickpea flour pastry) is made entirely with chickpea flour!
+This chickpea flour pie crust dough (also known as chickpea flour pastry or gram flour pastry) is made entirely with chickpea flour!
 Just a few other standard butter pie crust ingredients (listed below), and you're set.

-- Chickpea flour - Chickpea flour is easy to find in the baking aisle of your grocery store, or you can order it online!
-My favorite chickpea flour (affiliate link) is the kind from Bob's Red Mill.
+- Chickpea flour - Chickpea flour (also known as gram flour) is easy to find in the baking aisle of your grocery store, or you can order it online!
+I've tried a few different kinds, and so far my favorite chickpea flour (affiliate link) is the kind from Bob's Red Mill.

 - Salt - Essential for flavor.